Finally, if we want to delete all of our resources from the cloud, we can run the appropriately-alarming named

 That concludes our first lesson.
 Please proceed to learn a bit more about the concepts we’ve just encountered and how to extend this basic knowledge to build even more powerful cloud programs using Pulumi.

-If you’re ready to start programming the cloud, check out the tutorials next!
+If you’re ready to start programming the cloud, check out the getting started guide next!